Poland: Market Profile

-- Hong Kong’s total exports to Poland grew by 10% to US$1.3 billion in 2016, while its imports from Poland increased by 9% to US$345 million.
+- Hong Kong’s total exports to Poland decreased by 4% to US$601 million in the first half of 2017, while its imports from Poland increased by 15% to US$184 million.

 - In order to attract foreign investment, the Polish government has put in place a range of incentives including employment grants and real estate tax exemption for projects related to automotive, electronics and household appliances, aviation, biotechnology, food processing, modern services and R&D. More information on the investment environment and the relevant regulations can be found at the Polish Information and Foreign Investment Agency (PAIiIZ).

-- The inflows of foreign direct investment (FDI) to Poland amounted to US$7.5 billion in 2015, with China’s contributing US$25.1 million.
+- The inflows of foreign direct investment (FDI) to Poland amounted to US$13.4 billion in 2015, with China’s contributing US$25.1 million.
 As of the end of 2016, China’s total stock of FDI in Poland exceeded US$321 million, up from US$99 million in 2007.
 Hong Kong, holding an FDI position of US$368 million as of end-2016, came third (after Japan and South Korea) in the list of Poland’s inbound Asian investors.

 Current Economic Situation

 Poland was the only European country to have achieved uninterrupted GDP growth from 2009 through 2017.
-Aside from solid domestic demand amid improving labour market conditions and strong investment activities, subdued inflation following an exceptionally good harvest and low energy prices, plus lower funding costs and various government measures supporting housing investment, have been causes underlying the robust economic growth since 2015.
+Aside from solid domestic demand amid improving labour market conditions and strong investment activities, plus lower funding costs and various government measures supporting housing investment, have been causes underlying the robust economic growth.